CommuniCityProject/communicity_toolbox/README.md

 The implementation used in this project is the [Business API Ecosystem](https://github.com/FIWARE-TMForum/Business-API-Ecosystem).
 It provides capabilities for managing, publishing, and generating revenue from different kinds of assets (both digital and physical) across the whole service life cycle.

-## Toolbox Components
+## Toolbox components

 ### Projects

-The Toolbox Projects are concrete implementations of some of the Toolbox components that are designed to be used by the end users or applications.
+The Toolbox Projects are concrete implementations of some of the Toolbox components that are designed to be used by end users or applications.
 They also serve as a showcase of the functionalities of the Toolbox and provide practical examples of how to use the components to build real-world applications.

 Projects work in conjunction with a context broker, which acts as a mediator between the Projects and the data sources.
 The input data is received from the context broker, which is then processed to generate an output that is posted back to the context broker.